la2050/archive/_projects/2015/shes-got-skills-from-homelessness-to-jobs.md

   provide gender-responsive services including access to basic needs and resources, clinical health and wellness, mental health, housing, education, and job readiness.
-'In one to three sentences, please describe your proposal.': >- DWC is seeking $100,000 from the Goldhirsh Foundation to support the expansion of our transitional employment program.
-DWC will place 10 women into paid employment through our two retail stores in downtown LA, for a period of 12 months, gaining hands-on work experience in customer service, food handling, drink making, inventory management, and retail.
 Where will you be working?:
   - 'Skid Row, Los Angeles '
 How do you plan to use these resources to make change?: